keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 --- Dr Joel Moses, then head of the Electrical Engineering & Computer Science (EECS)

 Distributed computing took rapid foothold outside of MIT by the early 90s because it was *useful*.
 Several US and some international campuses started using an implementation (DECathena, now [Debathena](https://debathena.mit.edu/)), though invariable the protocols and hardware implementations changed with the frenetic obslence pace of the computing industry.
 The impact was conceptual, the model was no longer the monolith "supercomputer", but instead users work at domestic `clients` accessing distributed `servers` (nowdays often a "[Beowulf cluster](https://spinoff.nasa.gov/Spinoff2020/it_1.html)" of commodity computing parts).
-Computing was now non-local and the arc of the implications leads to virtual desktops, enterprise computing, cloud computing, and modern web services.  - Fediverse, but we'll focus on raw compute not communication
+Computing was now non-local and the arc of technological the implications leads to virtual desktops, enterprise computing, cloud computing, and modern web services.
+ - Cloud computing and social media oligopolies
+ - Fediverse, but we'll focus on raw compute not communication

 Section on the transformative federated computing projects:
 - Grid computing